Maschinenbau Kiel: 1948–1997

 The first production Marder was handed to the West German army on 7 May 1971.
 Production of the vehicle continued until 1975, with 2,136 vehicles being completed.

 The company Maschinenbau Kiel was founded on 25 May 1948 as a limited liability company.
 It included several factories of the former Deutsche Werke AG.
 In 1954 after a lengthy legal dispute with MAN the name was changed from MAK to MaK.

 In 1959 a crisis led to the company's purchase by Bremer Atlas GmbH and its conversion into a GmbH (a type of limited liability company).

 In 1964 MaK became part of the Krupp group due to the take over of its parent company.
 By 1990 the production of the Leopard 2 had ended and the prospect of future orders was uncertain; the military equipment production division was organised into a new company MaK System GmbH. which was acquired by the cannon manufacturer Rheinmetall.
 The locomotive production arm of the company was sold in 1992 to Siemens.

 In 1997 the marine engines part of the business was sold to Caterpillar Inc.

 Company divisions

 Diesel engines

 The marine diesel engines division became Caterpillar Motoren GmbH & Co.
 KG in 1997 and is now a 100% subsidiary of Caterpillar Inc. The engines still carry the MaK logo.
 One example of the success of this organisation is the use of four engines of the type MaK 9 M 43 C in the cruise ship AIDAdiva.

 The MaK product line as of August 2015 consists of six medium-speed four-stroke diesel and dual fuel engine models.
 They range in power from 1,020 to 16,800 kW.

 Current models apply flexible camshaft technology (FCT) to reduce or eliminate visible smoke at partial load.
-FCT also said to improve performance and load pick-up.
+FCT is also said to improve performance and load pick-up.

 Locomotives

-In the 1950s and 1960s diesel locomotives of the 'connecting rod' with jackshaft drive type were built and sold to numerous private companies to replace steam locomotives.
+In the 1950s and 1960s MaK built several designs of rod-coupled diesel locomotives with jackshaft and coupling rod drive.
+These were sold to numerous private companies to replace steam locomotives.